 (v) any person that forms part of the fulfillment of a statutory or administrative obligation concerning biological security or the entry of varieties in an official catalogue of varieties admitted to trade,

-(vi) any person of harvested material which is a by-product or a surplus product of the creation of the variety or of the activities referred to in paragraphs (iii) to (v) provided that the said material is sold or disposed of without variety identification for the purposes of consumption, and
+(vi) any person of harvested material which is a by-product or a surplus product of the creation of the variety or of the activities referred to in subparagraphs (iii) - (v) provided that the said material is sold or disposed of without variety identification for the purposes of consumption, and

-(vii) any person due to or in consequence of the fact that the breeder had displayed the variety at an official or officially recognized exhibition.
+(vii) any person due to or in consequence of the fact that the breeder had displayed the variety at an official or officially recognised exhibition.

-15. Distinctness
+Distinctness

-(1) A variety shall be deemed to be distinct where it is clearly distinguishable from any other variety whose existence is a matter of common knowledge at the time of the filing of the application.
+15. (1) A variety is deemed to be distinct where it is clearly distinguishable from any other variety whose existence is a matter of common knowledge at the time of the filing of the application.

-(2) For purposes of subsection (1) of this section, the filing of an application for the granting of breeder's right or for the entering of another variety in the official register of varieties in any country, shall be deemed to render that other variety a matter of a common knowledge from the date of the application, provided that the application leads to the granting of breeder's right or to the entering of the said other variety in the official register of varieties.
+(2) For purposes of subsection (1), the filing of an application for the granting of breeder's right or for the entering of another variety in the official register of varieties in any country, is deemed to render that other variety a matter of common knowledge from the date of the application, provided that the application leads to the granting of breeder's right or to the entering of the said other variety in the official register of varieties.

-16. Uniformity and stability
+Uniformity and stability.

-A variety shall be deemed to be –
+16. A variety is deemed to be:

 (a) uniform if, subject to the variation that may be expected from the particular features of its propagation, it is sufficiently uniform in its relevant characteristics; and